On cubic torsors, biextensions and Severi-Brauer varieties over Abelian varieties: Introduction

-\np One step in our proof of Theorem \ref{Br:thm:2} involves a reformulation of the basic structure theorems, for homogeneous projective bundles over $A$, which were obtained by Brion in \cite{Bri}.
-For example, we note here:
+One step in our proof of Theorem \ref{Br:thm:2} involves a reformulation of the basic structure theorems, for homogeneous projective bundles over $A$, which were obtained by Brion in \cite{Bri}.
+More precisely, a inite type group scheme is \emph{anti-affine} if it admits no global non-constant regular functions.
+In particular, such a group is smooth, connected and commutative.
+For our purposes, an \emph{anti-affine extension} of an Abelian variety $A$, is a short exact sequence of commutative group schemes